 The Board makes decisions regarding the appointment and removal of Directors and there is a formal, rigorous and transparent procedure for appointments The Company's Articles of Association require that at the Annual General Meeting of the Company any directors who have been appointed since the last Annual General Meeting, or any who were not appointed or re-appointed at one of the preceding two Annual General Meetings, must retire from office.

 At the AGM on 28 August 2019 Tom Hyland, Lou Ruggiero, Wade Rosen and Jamal Rushdy retired from office and were re-elected.
+Tom Hyland and Lou Ruggiero subsequently stepped down from the Board on 13 November 2019.

 Directors ensure their skills and capabilities are kept up to date including: